Top 10 Air Purifying Indoor Plants

 Common NameZZ Plant, Zanzibar Gem

-WaterWater every 2-3 weeks (thrives on neglect!)
+WateringWater once every 2-3 weeks (Thrives on neglect!)

-Water it just 1-2 times a month.
 Even if you travel often or forget plants, this warrior stays green.
 Perfect for Indian bedrooms or offices with no windows.
 Just keep pets away!

-ZZ Plants store water in potato-like roots – they can survive 4 months without water!
+Fun Fact: ZZ Plants store water in potato-like roots – they can survive 4 months without water!

-Dust its leaves monthly – they shine brighter when clean!
+Pro Tip: Dust its leaves monthly – they shine brighter when clean!

 FeaturesDetails